wookiehangover/test_track/README.md

     gem 'test_track'

-Then create a manifest file named `qunit.js` or `jasmine.js` which requires all of your test code, include any custom helpers.
+Then create a manifest file named `qunit.js` or `jasmine.js` which requires all of your test code, including any custom helpers.

     app/assets/javascripts/jasmine.js